 7. Work with remote team members and motivate them

-When you manage a project with a remote team, you have way more difficulties.
+There are unique challenges involved with managing projects with a remote team.
 The primary one is collecting everything in one place and coordinating everyone.
 A Gantt chart, being an effective solution for in-house teams, will keep everyone on the same page regardless of country or time zone your team members are in.

 Also, it is very easy to lose motivation when you can't see the vivid results of the work you do.
 A Gantt chart timeline is one of the best ways to visualize a project and show everyone how it is progressing.
 And if you can see what you have already done, what is in progress, and what lies ahead, you keep yourself abreast of project development.